The Investigation: Chasa O’Brien

 Chasa O’Brien is a Research Branch Chief with AZGFD.
 She was the lead biologist for the AZGFD lion and bear snaring project which snared and collared Macho B.

 According to O’Brien: The lion/bear project was initiated in 2006 because many problem bears were being removed (relocated and/or killed by AZGFD) from Sierra Vista, AZ that came from the Huachuca Mountains and there was concern from AZGFD Commissioner Hernbrode the population was in peril.
 Hair snares designed to remove hair from bears were employed and the project was managed by Todd Atwood.
-Before Atwood left the project plans were made to collar the bears to determine their population; later to determine their habitat connectivity between the Sky Islands of southeastern AZ and their cross border movements.
+Before Atwood left the project plans were made to: collar the bears to determine their population and the habitat connectivity between the Sky Islands of southeastern AZ and the animals’ cross border movements.
 A Wildlife Conservation Society contact was collaborating on the project with Atwood.
 The Wildlife Conservation Society remained with the project providing assistance and possibly telemetry collars.